How the US presidential election certification process works

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-On November 5, Americans will cast their votes and decide whether Kamala Harris or Donald Trump will become the next president of the United States.
+Americans have now cast their votes in the 2024 election, with Donald Trump likely on the cusp of becoming the next president of the United States.

-The casting of ballots across the 50 states will bring an end to perhaps one of the most dramatic election campaigns in living memory, which has seen a last-minute change at the top of the Democratic ticket and Trump survive two separate assassination attempts.
+As of Wednesday morning, Trump has clinched projected victories in crucial swing states North Carolina, Pennsylvania and Georgia.

-As it currently stands, the race looks set to go down to the wire, with the two candidates locked in a dead heat in most polling and the outcome likely to be decided by a handful of undecided voters in seven pivotal swing states.
+The casting of ballots across the 50 states brings an end to perhaps one of the most dramatic election campaigns in living memory, which saw a last-minute change at the top of the Democratic ticket and Trump survive two separate assassination attempts.

 The canvass

-Once the polls close on November 5, the canvass or official vote count begins – a rigorous vetting of ballots that can take days or even weeks to complete, with in-person, mail, absentee, provisional and military votes all counted and recorded.
+When polls close, the canvass or official vote count begins – a rigorous vetting of ballots that can take days or even weeks to complete, with in-person, mail, absentee, provisional and military votes all counted and recorded.

 This work is carried out by state election officials who make sure all ballots have been completed correctly, that the total received tallies with the number of people recorded as having voted and that any discrepancies are thoroughly investigated.